Epstein documents allege sex tapes of Clinton, Prince Andrew and Richard Branson

 Around 2,000 pages of documents were first unsealed in 2019, with further documents released over the following years.

-But, this current trove of documents remained sealed – and the names of hundreds of people associated with the dead paedophile were kept secret, known only as Jane and John Does.
+But, this current trove of documents remained sealed – and the names of hundreds of people associated with the dead paedophile were kept secret, known only as Jane and John Doe.

 Then, in a landmark ruling last month, US District Judge Loretta Preska ruled that the trove of documents could be released and the names unsealed in full after 1 January.